ypwalter/gaia-ui-tests/README.md

 `remote_phone_number (string)` A phone number that your device can call during the tests (try not to be a nuisance!).
 Prefix the number with '+' and your international dialing code.

 `wifi.ssid (string)` This is the SSID/name of your WiFi connection.
-Currently this does not support WPA/WEP/etc.
+Currently this supports  WPA/WEP/etc.  You can add wifi networks by doing the following

+`
+"wifi": {
+    "ssid": "MyNetwork",
+    "keyManagement": "WEP",
+    "wep": "MyPassword"
+}
+`

 Writing Tests
 =============